Huntsman Marine Science Centre: Geography

 The HMSC laboratories are located on 74 acres of land at the estuary of the St. Croix River at the Bay of Fundy.

 Services and facilities

 HMSC has teaching and aquaculture research laboratories and a 15 m research vessel.
 The HMSC hosts the executive office of the Ocean Biogeographic Information System.
 HMSC's education branch offers academic and public education programs for schoolchildren, undergraduate students and school teachers.
 The research branch works with governmental agencies and private industry, while its biodiversity unit, the Atlantic Reference Centre, has the largest collections of Atlantic organisms in Canada.
 The HMSC hosts the executive office of the Ocean Biogeographic Information System.
 The Huntsman Aquarium and Museum includes a teeming touch tank.
 Live marine specimens, displays, and marine ecology films are available from May to October.

+In 2023, the Huntsman Marine Science Centre released the Dive Deeper website with detailed 3D and panoramic views diving around the Passamaquoddy Bay.